ricerodriguez/photoprysm/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Photoprism Python Client could always use more documentation, whether as part of the
+Photoprysm could always use more documentation, whether as part of the
-official Photoprism Python Client docs, in docstrings, or even on the web in blog posts,
+official Photoprysm docs, in docstrings, or even on the web in blog
-articles, and such.
+posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~